Behaviour at Auriol

 As the relationship between pupil and adults is key to our policy, the staff ensure they meet and greet every pupil into the class in the morning.
 The adults show an interest in the children, are calm and approachable.
 They can quickly identify if a child seems upset/distressed/agitated and will endeavour to speak to them as soon as they can and offer appropriate support where appropriate.

 In class and around school, we notice positive behaviours, and recognise pupils who go above and beyond.
-We celebrate achievements in many ways and ensure the children
+We celebrate achievements in many ways and ensure the children are recognised for the positives.

 Where a child’s behaviour may become rude, disruptive or avoidant, the adult will speak to the pupil quietly or out of class to discuss what could be the reason behind the behaviour.
 They will be reminded of the three rules and will support them in making the right choices.
 If needed, the teacher may recommend the pupil moves within the room or takes an allocated amount of time to calm down.
 Where significant amount of work has been missed in class, the teacher will send this home to be completed for the next day.
 We believe a whole team around the child approach is necessary and will inform and liaise with parents to ensure we are supporting the pupil appropriately.